 This course surveys American painting, sculpture and architecture from the colonial period to the present.
+Credits 3 Division UG School Division School of the Arts

 ART 318: SURV OF MODERN ART

 This course surveys the painting, sculpture and architecture of the 20th century.